 SURVIVOR ANNUITY TIERS

-Survivor annuities, like retirement annuities, consist of tier I and tier II components.
+Like retirement annuities, survivor annuities consist of tier I and tier II components.

 Based on deceased employee's combined railroad retirement and social security credits, and generally equivalent to the amount that would be payable under social security.